open-easyrtc/open-easyrtc/docs/easyrtc_upcoming_features.md

-easyRTC: Upcoming Features
+EasyRTC: Upcoming Features
 ==========================

-There are many exciting features we are looking to add to easyRTC in upcoming releases.
+There are many exciting features we are looking to add to EasyRTC in upcoming releases.

 General Features
 ----------------